section-engineering-education/engineering-education/articles/how-to-use-an-api-in-a-vuejs-project/index.md

 To use Axios on your project, you need to first install it.
 This can be done in two ways:

--  By using `npm` ; a standard package manager for the JavaScript runtime environment Node.js.
+-  By using `npm`; a standard package manager for the JavaScript runtime environment Node.js.
 You can now see why having Node.js installed on your computer was a prerequisite.
-- By using `yarn` ; a package manager that also acts as a project manager.
-It is synergetic with the npm registry and has exactly the same features.
+- By using `yarn`; a package manager that also acts as a project manager.
+It is synergetic with the npm registry and has the same features.
 To install yarn in your project, paste the following line of code in your terminal `npm install --global yarn`

 With npm: